ghc/ghc/docs/users_guide/glasgow_exts.rst

 ===================

-Using a combination of :ghc-flag:`-XDeriveGeneric`, :ghc-flag:`-XDefaultSignatures`, and :ghc-flag:`-XDeriveAnyClass`, you can easily do datatype-generic programming using the :base-ref:`GHC.Generics
-<GHC-Generics.html>` framework.
-This section gives a very brief overview of how
-to do it.
+Using a combination of :ghc-flag:`-XDeriveGeneric`, :ghc-flag:`-XDefaultSignatures`, and :ghc-flag:`-XDeriveAnyClass`, you can easily do datatype-generic programming using the :base-ref:`GHC.Generics.` framework.
+This section gives a very brief overview of how to do it.

 Generic programming support in GHC allows defining classes with methods that do not need a user specification when instantiating: the method